dailystory/docs/articles/changelog/2020/april.md

 * bug in lead graph when zero records
 * remove redundant api controllers
 * bug with pager displaying twice in email list
+* bug in tracking links with custom limit
+* bug in sql for source list

 ## April 19, 2020
 * update to campaign stats api